adelinelo/Praise-and-Empathy/README.md

 # Praise and Empathy

-Replication files and materials for "Praise from peers promotes empathetic behavior" by Adeline Lo, Jonathan Renshon & Lotem Bassan-Nygate.
+Replication files and materials for "Praise from peers promotes empathetic behavior" by Adeline Lo, Jonathan Renshon & Lotem Bassan-Nygate.  **Replication and data files under construction.**

 ## Files